1Hyena/sockets/README.md

 * [ex_server](examples/src/ex_server.cpp) —
   This example server listens for incoming TCP connections on port 4000 and greets them with a short text message.
 After accepting a new connection, it just echoes anything it receives back to the client.
+When multiple instances of this server are running simultaneously, then the operating system will choose which one gets to serve the next client.
+The latter is enalbed by the `SO_REUSEPORT` socket option.

 * [ex_client](examples/src/ex_client.cpp) —
   This code example shows how to establish a single outgoing TCP connection and exchange some data with the target server.
-The client connects to _localhost_ on port 4000 and sends them some text message upon a successful connection.
+The client connects to _localhost_ on port 4000 and sends them a short text message upon a successful connection.

 * [ex_sleep](examples/src/ex_sleep.cpp) —
   The _SOCKETS::next_error_ method can take an argument specifying the maximum